tdumaran28/AstersTech-Practice-Project/README.md

 ```
 ## ✅ Step 6: Create Registration Page
 Make a folder called 'register' inside your app folder.
-Then inside it, create page.jsx:
+Then inside it, create page.tsx:

 ```jsx
 // -------------------------